-Timeline: Cosmo DiNardo's troubled past, and the search for his alleged victims
+Timeline: Cosmo DiNardo's troubled past, the search for his victims and the criminal case

 Updated: Thursday, July 20, 2017, 7:31 PM